 If you want to read our story and God’s faithfulness to us, during our journey with autism click here to check out my book: Beauty from Ashes

 I have been honoured to be a carrier of a special human being from conception until today.
 A day has not gone by where I didn’t need God to help me carry this special young man.
 I am a better person for doing so.

-I am honoured he calls me Mom and I am blessed to call him my son.
+Kylee calls me Mom and I am blessed and honoured to call him my son.